-Tomorrow sees the start of the 22nd edition of the New York African Film Festival.
-The festival – founded by Sierra Leone born Mahen Bonetti – is always something to look forward to with its lineup of lots of African films that Americans would not likely not otherwise have access to.
+This is the 22nd edition of the New York African Film Festival.
+The festival – founded by Sierra Leone born Mahen Bonetti – is always something to look forward to with its lineup of African films that north American audiences would not likely not see otherwise.
 This year’s Festival is particularly special since it marks the 25th anniversary of the festival’s parent organization, the African Film Festival, Inc (AFF).
 This makes AFF one of the longest running African film institutions in the United States today.
 The festival will happen at three venues: at the Film Society of Lincoln Center (May 6-12th), Maysles Cinema Institute in Harlem (May 14-17th) and finally ending at BAM from the 22nd to the 25th.

 The theme of this year’s festival is the “International Decade of People of African Descent” (which is also a theme of the UN) and particular focus is given to women of African descent.
 The festival organizers supplied us with trailers and synopses of some of the most interesting films being showcased below.
 You can also check out the AFF website to buy tickets, see the complete festival lineup, and get more information.